sitevision/envision/packages/envision-docs/src/pages/deprecated/range-slider.md

 indexing: false
 ---

-Feed is deprecated and will eventually be removed.
+Range slider is deprecated and will eventually be removed.

 Capture a range